agileopennorthwest/agileopennorthwest.github.io/index.md

 ---
 AONW is an annual conference about agile practices and techniques.
 Using [Open Space](#about_open_space), the participants themselves make the conference they want to attend.
 Come prepared to share your latest ideas, challenges, hopes, experiences and experiments!
-Inclusive but intimate, Agile Open Northwest is limited to less than 300 participants.
+Inclusive but intimate, Agile Open Northwest is limited to less than {{ page.attendees }} participants.

 <div class="faces-5">
   <img src="/img/faces/a.jpg" alt="" class="face" />